owenboydd2l/RateLimitNodeCli/README.md

 ## File Descriptions

 ### Scripts
 - AddToRateLimit.js: Add a new key to a specific rate limit file.
-Will not overrite if existing
+Will not overwrite if existing
 - CheckForKey.js: Search two of the main rate files for a specific key and return the values used
 - RemoveRateLimit.js: Remove an existing key from a specific rate limit file